wri/charm-global-level/README.md

     | S5 62% SL: Secondary area (ha)   | Secondary forest area required for S5                                                                                     |
     | S6 WFL 50% less: total PDV (mega tC) | Total carbon consequences of S1, except with reduced wood fuel demand in 2050                                             |
     | S6 WFL 50% less: Secondary area (ha) | Secondary forest area required for S6                                                                                     |

+## Results analysis

+1. Perform global level summary

+   We use ./src/analysis/results_summary_analysis.py to calculate the total carbon costs and land use of global forestry for seven scenarios, as described in our paper and report.

+2. Visualization

+   We use ./src/analysis/visualize.py to produce the figures in our paper and report.

+## Copyright and License

+Copyright (c) 2023 [World Resources Institute](https://www.wri.org/), The Carbon Harvest Model (CHARM) Project

+Author & Maintainer: Liqing Peng (liqing.peng@wri.org)

+Contributors: WRI Food & Agriculture Team - Liqing Peng, Tim Searchinger, Jessica Zionts, Richard Waite

+This software is made available under the [The MIT License (MIT)](https://mit-license.org/) and under no other licenses.
+A copy of the license is available in the `LICENSE` file at the root of this repository.
+World Resources Institute believes in the open and transparent exchange of information and strives to embody this value in our analyses and knowledge products.

+## Citation